SwiftValidatorCommunity/SwiftValidator/README.md

 	// You can unregister a text field if you no longer want to validate it validator.unregisterField(fullNameTextField)

-	// You can configure validationRule/validationError to display validation status validator.styleTransformers(success:{ (validationRule) -> Void in
+	// You can configure validationRule/validationError to customize how each field’s validation status  will be displayed in errorLabel and textField validator.styleTransformers(success:{ (validationRule) -> Void in
             print("here")
                 // clear error label